Proudly diverse, intentionally inclusive

 The mandate of Ryerson’s Office of the Vice-President, Equity and Community Inclusion (OVPECI) is to maintain a visible presence for equity, diversity and inclusion (EDI) and Indigenous values and experience as integral components across all teaching, learning, research, service and administrative functions of the university, while addressing the range of systemic barriers at Ryerson.
 The OVPECI is led by Vice-President, Equity and Community Inclusion, Dr. Denise O’Neil Green.

-The OVPECI can help you to strategize the ways that you can respond, build, adapt and enhance how you learn, teach and work to further reflect Ryerson’s values of equity, diversity and inclusion.
-In particular, we support students experiencing any difficulties in the classroom (virtual or in-person), including barriers to your full participation and inclusion.
+Our team can help you to strategize the ways that you can respond, build, adapt and enhance how you learn, teach and work to further reflect Ryerson’s values of equity, diversity and inclusion.
+In particular, we support students experiencing any difficulties in the classroom (virtual or in-person), including barriers to full participation and inclusion.
 We encourage you to get in touch if you are seeking:

 - Culturally-supportive student support for First Nations, Inuit, Metis, Canadian Indigenous students (or those who identify by nation or community).